 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (publication-ready scientific figures), lists concrete capabilities, includes natural trigger terms researchers would use, and explicitly delineates when to use it versus alternatives.
-The negative boundary statement is a particularly strong addition that helps disambiguate from general plotting skills.
+This is an excellent skill description that clearly defines a specific niche (publication-ready scientific figures), lists concrete capabilities, includes natural trigger terms researchers would use, and explicitly differentiates itself from general plotting skills.
+The negative guidance about when NOT to use this skill is a particularly strong feature that reduces conflict risk.

 | Dimension | Reasoning | Score |